Custom Sewing Labels

 Our custom sewing tags are available in packs of 20, 40, 100 or 200 and in 12 different sizes, you can choose between a folded or flat label style.
 The flat, sew on labels are heat sealed around the edges to ensure no fraying occurs and are available in sizes from as small as 35 mm x 15 mm to as big as 90 x 70 mm.
 The folded, sew in labels have a closed edge and a cut edge.
 The cut edge is so that you can sew in your label to your garment.
 These folded clothing labels can be made as small as 25 mm x 25 mm to 50 mm x 50 mm.

 There are a few things to bear in mind when creating personalized sewing labels, personalized by you and hand printed to order in our studio.
 A 10mm seam allowance each cut edge is included on top of each label size.
 We advise using a 10pt or higher font size, not in a lightweight or fine version of a font, instead favoring standard or heavy styles.
-The custom sewing labels will have a black or grey thin line printed on them so that we can trim them to size.
-This will be sewn into your product and will not be visible in the completed label.
 Take a look at some of the examples below regarding how to best layout your design for your custom made sewing labels.

 Due to the production process that we use, there is the possibility of some seconds or borderline cases of labels.
 When this occurs we would automatically include these with your order (free of charge) in the hope that you might be able to make use of them.
 We feel that this is a much better solution than sending them straight to landfill.
 If you notice these cases within your order, it's worth checking as it's likely that they have been sent as extras rather than as part of your order.